the-innovation-game/challenges/README.md

 ## 3.2 `algorithms`

-Every algorithm is a single python file that must define a `solveChallenge(challenge)` function which returns a tuple `(solution, solution_method_id)` where:
+* An algorithm is a single python file that must define a `solveChallenge(challenge) -> list` function

-* `solution` is typically a numpy array, in a format specific to the `Challenge`
-* `solution_method_id` is an integer produced by your algorithm in such a way that its near impossible to replicate except by running your algorithm on a particular challenge instance.
-This id is used to detect when Benchmarkers claim they are using algorithm 'X' but in fact are using algorithm 'Y'

-### **IMPORTANT**
+    * If you are using numpy arrays, remember to convert to a python list! e.g. `arr.tolist()`

 * Not every challenge instance has a solution!
 Your algorithm should take this into account and try to exit early

 * Your algorithm will be ran in a sandbox with no internet access and limited to built-in python 3.9 libraries, numpy 1.25.0, and the relevant `challenge.py`

-* AWS lambdas are used to re-run randomly sampled benchmarks.
-If your algorithm takes more than 1024MB of memory or takes longer than 15s to finish, the benchmark is rejected.
+* Solutions submitted by benchmarkers are random sampled and verified by AWS lambdas.
+If your algorithm takes more than 1024MB of memory or takes longer than 5s to finish, the solution is rejected.

 # 4. Our Challenges